nth-chile/gagesalzano2/src/_projects/Thought-Catalog.md

   "><img src='{{ site.url }}/assets/images/posts/thought-catalog/thoughtcatalog-14.jpg'></div>
 </div>

-<p>Creepy Catalog, a horror streaming blog, was designed to feel more open and sparse.
+<p><a href="https://creepycatalog.com/">Creepy Catalog</a>, a horror streaming blog, was designed to feel more open and sparse.
 This allowed the content to shine, but also made things feel…sort of creepy.</p>

 {{slide['end']}}